Machao615/nodehub_tts/README.md

 ### Prerequisites
 Ensure that your RDK system has TROS (TogetherROS) environment installed.

-> **📌 Note:** After installing TROS, the system already has the hobot_tts package built-in and can be used directly.
+> **📌 Note:** After installing TROS, if the system already has the hobot_tts package built-in and can be used directly.
 The following compilation steps are only needed if you require custom development or want to use the latest version.

 ### Get Source Code
 ```bash